sbweaver/100-days-of-code/log.md

 I am somewhat discouraged that I missed so many days, but there were just too many other things that had to take precidence over this.
 I wish I could just sit around and play with code all day but I have too many other obligations.
 But I'm not giving up.
 And I did make some art which made me happy :)

 **Link(s) to work**: [My WordPress Meetup Notes website](http://wpmeetup.susanweaver.net/)

+### Day 64: April 10, 2018

+**Today's Progress**: More with Gutenberg and a theme with my own CSS grid layout.
+Made some progress but mostly STILL made a mess.

+**Thoughts**: Some things aren't working as I would assume they should...
+Will keep trying to figure it out.

+**Link(s) to work**: [My WordPress Meetup Notes website](http://wpmeetup.susanweaver.net/)